nstreamio/nstream-railroad/README.md

 ```

 ### Introspection APIs
+The Swim runtime exposes its internal subsystems as a set of meta web agents.

 Use the `swim:meta:host` agent to introspect a running host.
 Use the `pulse`
 lane to stream high level stats: